camaraproject/SimpleEdgeDiscovery/README.md

 * Service APIs for “SimpleEdgeDiscovery” (see APIBacklog.md)
 * It provides the API Consumer with the ability to:
   * Discover the closest edge cloud zone to a given device.
-  * NOTE: The scope of this API family should be limited (at least at the first stage) to 4G and 5G.
+  * NOTE: The scope of this API should be limited (at least at the first stage) to 4G and 5G.
 * Describe, develop, document, and test the APIs
 * Started: June 2022 (as part of [EdgeCloud](https://github.com/camaraproject/EdgeCloud/))